 Teachers

 If you are interested in bringing your class to the Festival, please fill in the "Expression of Interest" form.
 ONE FORM PER SCHOOL.
 The Festival is a very popular learning opportunity and spaces are limited.
 Filling in the expression of interest form does not guarantee your class a spot at the Festival.
-Priority will be given to schools in Woodstock and Oxford County.
-The Water Festival Coordinator will contact schools at the end of January to confirm registration. â€‹
+Priority will be given to schools in London and Middlesex County.
+The Water Festival Coordinator will contact schools at the end of January to confirm registration.

 Registration is $12/student (teachers and supervisors are free of charge).